 Check on the left side of the window.
-This page will simply plot your samples on a world map.
-Fix the locations of your plots by specifying the correct columns to use as the X and Y coordinates in the map.
-Click the drop down menus and select the appropriate coordinate columns for X and Y coordinates.
-X coordinate should be LON; Y coordinate should be LAT.
+This page will plot your samples on a world map.
+Fix the location of your plots by specifying the correct columns to use as the X and Y coordinates in the map.
+Select the dropdown menus and choose the appropriate coordinate columns for X and Y coordinates (the X coordinate should be LON; the Y coordinate should be LAT).

 Results page on the left side of the screen.

-If you completed section `section 4.3.1`_, how does the SAE-Analysis tool’s calculations compare with your own?
+If you completed previous sections, how does the SAE-Analysis tool’s calculations compare with your own?

-You can download confusion matrix as tabular data (.csv) using the button.
+You can download confusion matrices as tabular data (.csv) using the button.

-Under Area estimates, the table shows you the area estimates, and producer’s and user’s accuracies, all of which were calculated from the error matrix and the class areas (sample weights) from the map product you are assessing.
+Under Area estimates, the table shows you the area estimates, as well as producers’ and users’ accuracies, all of which were calculated from the error matrix and the class areas (sample weights) from the map product you are assessing.

-In this exercise we collected validation data using a stratified sample, so the values we need to use are the stratified random values.
-Need to define unbiased stratified random and direct estimate stratified random.
+In this exercise, we collected validation data using a stratified sample, so the values we need to use are the stratified random values.
+We also need to define unbiased stratified random and direct estimate stratified random.

 Note that the Map pixel count value differs from these stratified random sample estimates.
 This shows how using a map pixel count is a poor estimation of actual area.